Communications Specialist Trainee- Emergency Services

 ESSENTIAL JOB DUTIES AND RESPONSIBILITIES:

-• Manage chain of custody for records and documentation used in court proceedings and legal discovery.
+• Manage chain of custody for records/documentation used in court proceedings and legal discovery

-• Maintain security procedures for 911 Center, Administrative Offices & Emergency Operations Center (EOC).
+• Maintain security procedures for 911 Center, Offices & Emergency Operations Center (EOC)

 • Complies with safety programs, procedures training, fire drills, COOP plans, etc.